johnsengendo/Event-sync/README.md

 ## 📊 Sample Network Traffic Behavior

 A visual sample of the captured time-series traffic data is shown below.
-The figure illustrates how the network traffic varies in an event-driven manner—typically falling to zero after specific events, and showing distinct patterns, including triplet-triggered behaviors in the observed scenario.
+The figure illustrates how the network traffic varies in an event-driven manner typically falling to zero after specific events, and showing distinct patterns, including triplet-triggered behaviors in the observed scenario.

 ![Figure 1: Sample variation in captured network traffic](events.png)